seantrott/seantrott.github.io/_posts/2020-2-4-sound-change.md

 ---
 layout: post
-title: The role of functional load in sound change
+title: The role of functional load in sound change [research review]
 ---

 Languages are constantly changing.
 Just as [words drift in meaning over many generations](https://seantrott.github.io/semantic-drift/), the basic **sounds** of a language can shift over time.